We learn in more than one dimension

 Learning in the background is what happens when we stop making it happen and instead allow for something to change.
 It’s like cooking a pot of soup.
 Half of the process is watching it simmer on the back burner.
 You can’t rush it.

-- Expose yourself to a variety of American speakers.
+- Expose yourself to a variety of native-born speakers.
 The U.S. is filled with regional accents.
 Sometimes you may find yourself relating more easily to (for example) a Southern rather than a “Standard American” accent.

 - If you and your spouse are both trying to improve your English but only speak in your native language to each other, designate one hour a week for English-only conversation.